Expansions, when used in conjunction with the

 paranoid is printed.

-%s —Returns various types of server information, such as the daemon process and the host or IP address of the server.
+%s —Supplies various types of server information, such as the daemon process and the host or IP address of the server.

-%u — Returns the client's user name.
+%u — Supplies the client's username.
 If unavailable,

 unknown is printed.